zsrc-project/zsrc-project/README.md

+> [!NOTE]
+> We are currently in the planning process of getting the project setup and will make further announcements as we progress.
+In the meantime, please feel free to review our Github, Roadmap, and other resources listed in this ```README.md``` document.

 # Zero Source Project
 The Zero Source Project (zsrc.org) is an open-source, community-driven initiative that bridges critical documentation gaps for the Information Technology (IT) and Cybersecurity fields.
 We empower professionals to collaboratively build a dynamic, crowdsourced knowledge network of detailed, field-tested guides.
 These practical, open-source resources complement official technical sources with real-world implementation steps, security best practices, and proven troubleshooting solutions.